Cosys-Lab/Cosys-AirSim/docs/echo.md

-DrawInitialPoints         | Draw the points of the initial half sphere where the traces (rays) are cast DrawExternalPoints        | Draw a pointcloud coming through the API from an external source DrawBounceLines           | Draw lines of all bouncing reflections of the traces with their color depending on attenuation DrawSensor                | Draw the physical sensor in the world on the vehicle IgnoreMarked              | Remove objects with the Unreal Tag _MarkedIgnore_ from the sensor data External                  | Uncouple the sensor from the vehicle.
-If enabled, the position and orientation will be relative to Unreal world coordinates e.g.,
+DrawInitialPoints         | Draw the points of the initial half sphere where the traces (rays) are cast DrawExternalPoints        | Draw a pointcloud coming through the API from an external source DrawBounceLines           | Draw lines of all bouncing reflections of the traces with their color depending on attenuation DrawSensor                | Draw the physical sensor in the world on the vehicle with a 3D axes shown where the sensor is IgnoreMarked              | Remove objects with the Unreal Tag _MarkedIgnore_ from the sensor data External                  | Uncouple the sensor from the vehicle.
+If enabled, the position and orientation will be relative to Unreal world coordinates
+ExternalLocal             | When in external mode, if this is enabled the retrieved pose of the sensor will be in Local NED coordinates(from starting position from vehicle) and not converted Unreal NED coordinates which is default e.g.,
 ```
 {